-Talas is a famous small town with about 230,000 inhabitants.
+Talas is a town of approximately 230,000 inhabitants.
 It is located in the northwestern region of Kyrgyzstan.
-The Talas valley is cut off from other Kyrgyz regions by mountain ranges, and thus resides in a wonderful natural landscape.
+The Talas valley is cut off from other Kyrgyz regions by an imposing mountain range, and benefits of a wonderfully well preserved natural landscape.

 How to get to Talas?

-The highest temperatures are recorded in July, hitting 15 to 25°C, while the lowest average are experienced in January around 6 to 14°C.
+The climate in Talas is cool and moderate.
+The highest temperatures are recorded in July, hitting 15 to 25°C, while the lowest temperatures are recorded in January, usually from -14 to -6C.